NanashiTheNameless/SerialTerminal/README.md

 - `Alt+S` - Open settings
 - `Alt+X` - Disconnect from serial port

-Note: Quick hotkeys can be toggled and configured in the settings panel
+Note: Quick hotkeys can be toggled and configured in the advanced settings panel

 ## Development